(last updated: 08/15/21)

 There is a variation of MINDSET called AWAKEN.
 AWAKEN is identical to MINDSET except it does not give access to the /focus, /pass commands.
 It also cannot be applied for.
 It is usually used for temporary plot builds on FCs and OCs alike.
 These builds should not be casually used and therefore AWAKEN does not count against a character's build in any way.

 For special notes on character advancement with MINDSET, be sure to read the "Mindset Advancement" section below.

 In TOP: MINDSET has no TOP mechanic.

 B Rank: Access to +mindset and one use of +mindset/shift.

 SIG ABIL: Unlimited +mindset/shift; one use of +mindset/transform.

 Normally, no other abilities can gain ranks higher than the Signature Ability's rank, but this restriction is waived if MINDSET is the Signature Ability.
 In other words, it is permissible to have, say, S Rank BRACE and B Rank SIG MINDSET.

-While for many characters, a change in MINDSET can only happen from specific, climactic or dramatic circumstances, other characters have mastered MINDSET-like shifts in combat potential that they can alternate between with far greater ease.
-These shifts are still far more dramatic than adopting a different stance or style, and still take some time.
-The character's entire demeanor, mentality, and focus should also be changing between the two modes, to justify the significant statistical shifts as well as potentially possessing an entire different set of mastered Abilities, Traits, and DMs.
+While for many characters, a change in MINDSET can only happen from specific, climactic, or dramatic circumstances, other characters have mastered the ability to transform into an alternate form nearly instantaneously.
+The character's entire demeanor, mentality, and focus should also be changing between the two modes, to justify the significant statistical shifts as well as potentially possessing an entirely different set of mastered ABilities, Traits, and DMs.